 Or walk with Kings—nor lose the common touch…

-His work ethic was formed young, at age 12 working for his father on a demolition crew swinging a sledgehammer, busting and cleaning brick to re-sell and as the ladder-monkey hauling chains to rig for pull-down of upper-sections of wall.
+His work ethic was formed early, at age 12 working for his father on a demolition crew swinging a sledgehammer, busting and cleaning brick to re-sell and as the ladder-monkey hauling chains to rig for pull-down of upper-sections of wall.
 Then driving front-end loaders (tracked and wheeled) to load dump trucks.
-Accepted at the University of Arkansas but foregoing college, he served in the United States Navy with occasional stints (when not deployed) during that time working nights part-time as a door man and bouncer at a strip club (caution: the story at that link is a vignette that contains adult content).
+Accepted at the University of Arkansas but forgoing college, he served in the United States Navy with occasional stints (when not deployed) during that time working nights part-time as a doorman and bouncer at a strip club (warning: the story at that link is a vignette that contains adult content).
 With his early-20s behind him, he entered the corporate world utilizing his military and operations experience as the foundation for increasingly responsible management roles.
-Turning sweat into equity in his own businesses, on January 2, 1996 he left working for others and hasn’t looked back.
+Turning sweat into equity in his own businesses, on January 2, 1996, he left working for others and hasn’t looked back.

 Whether meeting and talking with royalty, working with high-ranking officers in the military and government officials or Fortune 500 CEOs… or working with any man or woman who has a good story to tell and needs help, he keeps his sensibility and professionalism.
 He understands that context and life experience is important and knows about adversity, about dealing with circumstances and people… and getting things done.